North Carolina Business Court - Frequently Asked Questions

-For a brief overview of the removal procedures, click here.
+For a brief overview of the designation procedures, click here.
 For more information, see N.C.
 Gen. Stat. § 7A-45.4 and Rule 3 of the General Rules of Practice for the North Carolina Business Court.
-All questions regarding Notice of Designation and assignment of cases should be directed to Christy Rutan (email@example.com).
+All questions regarding notices of designation and assignment of cases should be directed to Christy Percival (Christy.Percival@ncbusinesscourt.net).

 Which judge will be assigned to preside over my case?